satmonkey/GMN_meteormap/README.md

 Then, point your browser to: http://localhost:8080

-This code contains a small sample database, enabling the code to run in a minimized way
+This code contains a small sample database, enabling the code to run in a minimalistic way